AndrewSpittlemeister/bytechomp/README.md

 **Future Improvements:**
 - Perhaps allowing for parameterized fields to reference previously declared fields (i.e. allowing a list of size `n` where `n` is the previous field)
 - Allow declaring value restraints on fields
+    - Making use of the `typing.Literal` python class
 - Allow for enums to be generated for integer fields